ibm-cloud-docs/event-notifications/en-migration.md

 ### If you are using REST API
 {: #en-migrate-using-restapi}

 This section describes the modifications required for the Send Notifications API.
-The new API has extra parameters in the request body.
+The new API has added parameters in the request body.
 The required parameters for Android push notifications are as follows:

 ```js
 {